 Prion mechanisms have been identified in Alzheimer disease.
 In prion diseases, a normal cell-surface brain protein called prion protein becomes misfolded into a pathogenic form termed a prion.
 The prion then causes other prion proteins to misfold similarly, resulting in a marked increase in the abnormal proteins, which leads to brain damage.
 In Alzheimer disease, it is thought that the beta-amyloid in cerebral amyloid deposits and tau in neurofibrillary tangles have prion-like, self-replicating properties.

-Patients have symptoms and signs of dementia.
+Patients with Alzheimer disease have symptoms and signs of dementia.

-The most common first manifestation is
+The most common first manifestation of Alzheimer disease is

 Other cognitive deficits tend to involve multiple functions, including the following:

 Impaired reasoning, difficulty handling complex tasks, and poor judgment (eg, being unable to manage bank account, making poor financial decisions)

 Language dysfunction (eg, difficulty thinking of common words, errors speaking and/or writing)

 Visuospatial dysfunction (eg, inability to recognize faces or common objects)

 Alzheimer disease progresses gradually but may plateau for periods of time.

 Behavior disorders (eg, wandering, agitation, yelling, persecutory ideation) are common.

 Generally, diagnosis of Alzheimer disease is similar to the diagnosis of other dementias.
 However, despite clinical and specific laboratory and imaging characteristics, definitive diagnosis of Alzheimer disease can only be confirmed by histologic evaluation of brain tissue.